Frame fields in general relativity: Example: Static observers in Schwarzschild vacuum

-This is radially inward pointing, since the observers need to accelerate away from the object to avoid falling toward it.
+This is radially outward pointing, since the observers need to accelerate away from the object to avoid falling toward it.
 On the other hand, the spatially projected Fermi derivatives of the spatial basis vectors (with respect to $\vec{e}_0$) vanish, so this is a nonspinning frame.

 The components of various tensorial quantities with respect to our frame and its dual coframe can now be computed.